 Step over the threshold to discover the charm of this historic building, which cleverly mixes traditional features with modern day living.
 Slate floors, rustic beams, exposed stonework and a sweeping spiral staircase all add to the overall character.

-The open plan sitting/dining-room, with under-floor heating and a fabulous wood-burning stove, is the perfect spot to unwind and relax on chillier evenings and make the most of the Cornish sunshine, whilst taking in those fabulous views, enjoying a spot of lunch on the terrace, watching the antics of the chickens or, what has to be the icing on the cake, relaxing in the soothing hot tub.
+The open plan sitting/dining-room, with under-floor heating and a fabulous wood-burning stove, is the perfect spot to unwind and relax on chillier evenings and make the most of the Cornish sunshine, whilst taking in those fabulous views, enjoying a spot of lunch on the terrace, watching the antics of the chickens and as day turns to night why not relax in the soothing hot tub and marvel at the star studded night sky - it can be quite spectacular.

 Close to the Devon and Cornwall border, just below the main road connecting the two market towns of Launceston and Callington, this is a great location for exploring the delights both counties have to offer.
 If you need some suggestions, the friendly, yet discreet, owners who live next door will be only too willing to help.